LucasSte/MlxTorch/README.md

 ##### How to install it?

-First, install the dependencies in your Python environment: `pip install setuptools pyyaml numpy typing_extensions`
+First, install the dependencies in your Python environment: `pip install setuptools pyyaml numpy typing_extensions`.
+Second, install OpenMPI `brew install open-mpi`.

 Then, run `./build.sh develop` from the root folder to install this version of MlxTorch to the Python environment you are running the command from, or `./build.sh bdist_wheel` to create a wheel file.